It took two years, but Dave Ildefonso will finally return home to Ateneo.

 The school released Danny Ildefonso during the off-season, helping ease the decision for Dave, who bid school owner Hans Sy and the team farewell before the Christmas break.
 The Ildefonso patriarch was no longer on the bench of NU during the second round of the recently-concluded tournament.

 Brother Shaun, on the other hand, will play out what could be his final year next season with National University.
-Meanwhile, sister Pia will most likely remain in NU-NS and play for the Lady Bullpups.
+Meanwhile, sister Pia has also transferred to Ateneo.

 The other school that courted Dave was University of the Philippines, according to multiple sources.
 Dave’s camp met with UP last January 3 but he was firmly decided on being under Baldwin’s tutelage.